-Writing Prompt: Finding Independence - The Write Practice
+Writing Prompt: Finding Independence

 Just like many other nations, America won its independence at a great cost.
 Thousands of men and women died who never got to see the nation they fought for, hoping that their sacrifice was worth the loss.
 And sure enough, a new nation was born that sought to build a form of representative government.

-Yet just a century into the life of that “independent” nation, another war ripped it in half, this time over the independence of millions of men and women: Slaves, who would be free and fully American.
+Yet just a century into the life of that “independent” nation, another war ripped it in half, this time over the independence of millions of men and women: the enslaved who would be free and fully American.
 It took yet another century for laws to be passed, and enforced, that would protect their right to be such fully free citizens.

-Independence has a cost.
-One man’s bondage indicts another man’s comfort, power, or wealth.
-To win freedom, to gain independence, there must be a sundering, tearing, or divorce.

-Independence also isn’t equally perceived by all interested parties.
-It isn’t as black-and-white, or perhaps red-white-and-blue, as we always wish.
-I may see your independence as foolishness and slavery.
-You may see mine as entitlement and privilege.

-Independence is both beautiful and messy.
-That’s why I hope your writing can explore it in honest and deeply human ways.
+Independence has a cost, and it's both beautiful and messy.
+That's why I hope your writing can explore it in honest and deeply human ways.
 I hope you can celebrate this day, whether as an American or one of the 6.7 billion non-Americans on July 4th, by telling your own story of independence in a way that lights the fireworks of your imagination.

 Happy Fourth of July, and Happy Writing!